Gifted and Talented

 DISTRICT ASSESSMENT WINDOWS

-GT assessment process for the new school year will begin after the first few weeks of school for all campuses.
-Below is the testing window for assessments performed during the 2019-20 school year.
+Gifted and Talented assessment process for the new school year will begin after the first few weeks of school for all campuses.
+Below is the testing window for assessments performed during the 2019-2020 school year.

 All referral requests should be submitted by completing the forms linked below.